Parametric Social Identity Injection and Diversification in Public Opinion Simulation: Dataset Details

-In addition to demographic attributes, the WVS also records respondents’ primary languages.
-Figure~\ref{fig:wvs_language} shows the distribution of languages used by respondents in Wave 7 of the survey.
+Figure~\ref{fig:wvs_language} shows the distribution of languages used by respondents in Wave 7 of WVS.
 For the purpose of constructing value vectors, we selected the five most common languages as training inputs.
 This choice ensures that the model captures the major linguistic groups in the dataset while maintaining computational efficiency, and allows the resulting value vectors to reflect the heterogeneity associated with language-based identity.